 The Cross Vermont Trail Association, formed in 1999, is an incorporated, private non-profit organization that is member-based and volunteer-driven.
 We are funded by winning competitive grants and through individual donations from trail users.
 Residents of all towns through which the trail route passes are invited to get involved in the CVTA.
 Get better trails near where you live.
 Maps, guidebook, and more information on the trail routes are available at www.crossvermont.org, or call us at 802-498-0079.

 Greg Western, Trail Programs Coordinator ~ Michael Thomas, Regional Coordinator

-- NCC will continue our “Public Outreach” by working with local educators at Newbury Elementary School and Blue Mt.
-Union.
+- NCC will continue our public outreach by working with local educators.
 NCC will continue hosting educational workshops to increase community interest and involvement in local conservation efforts.

-- 3. NCC will work towards improving our town forests by reviewing the forest management plans, and work towards developing a town forest policy that balances conservation, recreation, public access, education, and good forestry stewardship.
+- NCC will review the forests management plans and begin developing a town forest policy that balances conservation, recreation, public access, education, and good forestry stewardship.

 - In 2020 we will be looking at town owned property on Jefferson Hill, Rogers Hill, and the Old Ski Tow in West Newbury.

 - NCC will continue to work with the Tucker Mt.
 Town Forest Management Committee as they move forward implementing their management plan, and work with them on projects in the field.
 NCC and the Tucker Committee have attended each other’s meetings and have attended workshops together.
 This partnership is strong and growing, and we both look forward to a busy year to come.

 - NCC will continue our work with Upper Valley Trails Alliance (UVTA), concentrating our efforts in two areas: